doc0

 Using doc0 with an AI agent

-Wire doc0 into Claude Desktop, Cursor, or any MCP client in under a minute.
+Wire doc0 into Cursor, Claude Code, Windsurf, Antigravity, Zed, OpenCode, or any MCP client in under a minute.

 doc0 speaks Model Context Protocol over stdio.
 Four tools, all the agent needs.